YevhenKost/SemPrimsDetectionGA/README.md

 <br>
 The arguments required:
    * --load_dir: path to directory, which contains <i>graph.json, encoding_dict.json</i> and <i>pagerank.pickle</i> files (generated on previous steps).
-   * --cands_path: path to json file with generated lists of Sem.Prims. (see Section 3.)
    * --chp_path: path to .npy checkpoint (if you want to continue training).
 After the model training this checkpoint will be saved in the save_dir
    * --n_threads: int, number of cores to use for multiprocessing
    * --val_prank_fill: negative float, value to use to return for mean pagerank objective function if the cycle is still detected in the graph.